zzzprojects/learn-orm/tutorials/csharp/collections.md

 As you can see we added different types of data to the array list.
 The first data is `string`, then we added `DataTime` object and the last one is an integer.

-Let's run the above code and you will see the following code.
+Let's run the above code and you will see the following output.

 ```csharp
 This is a C# Tutorial.